Fluor (NYSE:FLR) Issues Quarterly Earnings Results

-Fluor (NYSE:FLR – Get Free Report) released its quarterly earnings results on Tuesday.
-The construction company reported $0.68 earnings per share for the quarter, beating analysts’ consensus estimates of $0.57 by $0.11, MarketWatch Earnings reports.
-Fluor had a return on equity of 24.25% and a net margin of 0.90%.
-The business had revenue of $3.82 billion during the quarter, compared to analyst estimates of $4.11 billion.
-During the same quarter last year, the company posted $0.43 EPS.
-Fluor’s revenue for the quarter was up 3.0% on a year-over-year basis.
+Fluor (NYSE:FLR – Get Free Report) issued its earnings results on Tuesday.
+The construction company reported $0.68 EPS for the quarter, topping analysts’ consensus estimates of $0.57 by $0.11, MarketWatch Earnings reports.
+The company had revenue of $3.82 billion for the quarter, compared to analysts’ expectations of $4.11 billion.
+Fluor had a net margin of 0.90% and a return on equity of 24.25%.
+The firm’s revenue was up 3.0% compared to the same quarter last year.
+During the same quarter last year, the company earned $0.43 EPS.
 Fluor updated its FY 2024 guidance to 2.500-3.000 EPS.

 Fluor Price Performance